salrashid123/mcbn/README.md

 Other realistic possibilities to derive can be some sort of KDF function or using `Threshold Cryptography` with  the final recovered [private key](https://gist.github.com/salrashid123/a871efff662a047257879ce7bffb9f13#file-main-go-L158).
 (I haven't though much about the best way of how to derive a new key)

+For alternatives see comments on [Proper way to combine multiple secrets into one HMAC key](https://security.stackexchange.com/questions/183344/proper-way-to-combine-multiple-secrets-into-one-hmac-key)

 Anyway, we'll just go with the scheme above.

 ---